particle-iot/docs/src/content/reference/developer-tools/cli.md

 - Maximum time to compile: {{maximumCompileTime}}
 - Maximum source code size: {{maximumCompilePayload}}

+A list of valid version numbers can be found in the [release notes](/reference/device-os/release-notes/).

 {{note op="start" type="P2"}}
 At the time of writing, flashing a P2 or Photon 2 from the CLI targets 3.2.1-p2.2, which is not recommended.
 You